penmasters/zabbix-book/docs/ch03-zabbix-proxies/proxy-basics.md

 remember that choosing the proxy mode `active` or `passive` has no impact on how Zabbix agents can communicate with our proxy.
 It's perfectly fine to have an `active proxy` and a `passive agent` working together.

+???+ warning
+     Before you continue with the setup of your active or passive proxy make sure your OS is properly configure like explained in our chapter `Getting Started` => `System Requirements`.
+As it's very important to have your firewall and time server properly configured.